Riding high on the coattails of the Flying Lady

 From the inside

-Climb into the rear seat, which is a throne finer than any other you’re likely to experience, and you’re transported into an entirely different world where leather is softer than a baby’s bottom, where you’re surrounded by different types of wood hand picked and crafted to absolute perfection – it’s literally like being in a parallel universe with you at the center of it.
-If this is what it feels like to be a dictator or monarch, I’ll take it thank you very much.
+Climb into the rear seat, which is a throne finer than any other you’re likely to experience, and you’re transported into an entirely different world where leather is softer than a baby’s bottom, where you’re surrounded by different types of wood hand-picked and crafted to absolute perfection – it’s literally like being in a parallel universe with you at the centre of it.
+If this is what it feels like to be a dictator or monarch, I’ll take it, thank you very much.

-The rear hinged doors open generously and provide easy access to the cabin.
+The rear-hinged doors open generously and provide easy access to the cabin.
 The high roof and flat floor, covered in some 6-inch thick carpets of the finest wool, ensure that you remain dignified during ingress and egress.
-However, since the rear seat is set quite far back to ensure absolute comfort and provide some privacy, it does require a step or two when getting in and our of the car.
+However, since the rear seat is set quite far back to ensure absolute comfort and provides some privacy, it does require a step or two when getting in and out of the car.
 And the front seats are no less inviting, with a stunning and elegant dashboard laid out in front of you – the shell of which is built from a single piece of cast magnesium to ensure that there are absolutely no squeaks or rattles whatsoever.